AhmedAdel700/blog/README.md

 #### **_The Project Is Fully Responsive_**

-#### Note: jsonplaceholder Is Used As Requested So In The Create Post Page There Is No Real Submittion For The Data Of The Post.
+#### Note: jsonplaceholder Is Used As Requested So In The Create Post Page So There Is No Real Submittion For The Data Of The Post.

 ## Getting Started